January 12, 2023

 These tumors originate in the brain or in adjacent tissues, such as the brain-covering membranes (meninges), cranial nerves, pituitary gland, or pineal gland.

-In adults, primary brain tumors are much less common.
+In adults, this type of tumor is much less common.
 There are different types of primary brain tumors named after the cells where they are located.

 This type of tumor originates from cancer in other parts of the body and then metastasizes to the brain.
-People who have a history of cancer are at increased risk of developing secondary brain tumors, which are far more common than primary brain tumors.
+People who have a history of cancer are at increased risk of developing these tumors, which are far more common than primary brain tumors.

 Any type of cancer can spread to the brain, but common types are as follows:

-Although the symptoms of brain tumors vary for every individual depending upon the type of brain tumor, its size, and location, there are a few signs that are common to most.
+Although the symptoms of brain tumors vary for every individual depending upon the type, size, and location, there are a few signs that are common to most.
 Here are 5 signs that can indicate the presence of a brain tumor.

 Headache is a very general symptom of several medical issues and not all headaches are indicative of a brain tumor.
 Only a small percentage of patients experiencing severe headaches suffer from brain tumors.
 A tumor in the brain can put pressure on sensitive nerves and blood vessels, causing severe headaches.
 Also, a brain tumor prevents the free flow of fluid in the brain.
 Hence, increased pressure can also lead to headaches.